lanceman2/Quickstream_dev/README.md

 in this package, leaving you with just files that are from the repository and your added costume files you can run *./RepoClean*.
-Do not run *./RepoClean* if you need a clean tarball form of the package source, use *make distclean* for that.
+Do not run *./RepoClean* if you need a clean tarball form of the package source, use *make distclean* (after running ./configure) for that.

-## Building and Installing for CMake fans
+## Building and Installing with quickbuild

-todo.
+The quickstream developers build system.
+Without some care the quickbuild build system and the GNU autotools build system will conflict with each other.
+So why we have two build systems?:

+The use of quickbuild is for quickstream developers, not users. quickbuild is just some GNU make make files and some bash scripts.
+We added these make files named "Makefile" and other files so that we could develop, compile and run programs without being forced to install files.
+GNU autotools does not allow you to load dynamic shared object (DSO) plugin modules without installing them first, whereby making a much longer compile and test cycle.
+The same, more-so, can be said of CMake.
+As a code developer we just want to quickly compile source and run it.

+The quickbuild make files tend to be much smaller than the GNU autotools generated make files.

+### quickbuild quick and easy

+Run:

+  *make*

+  *make install PREFIX=MY_PREFIX*

+where MY_PREFIX is the top installation directory.
+That's it, if you have the needed dependences it should be installed.

-## Building and Installing with quickbuild with options
+### quickbuild with more options

-quickbuild was used in the Building and Installing for the Impatient above, but here we'll add more options to that build process.

-If you got the quickstream source from a repository, and not a tarball, change directory to the top source directory and then run:
+If you got the quickstream source from a repository, or a tarball, change directory to the top source directory and then run:

   *./quickbuild*